DylanMannKrzisnik/MiCM_W2021_Jupyter/README.md

 # MiCM 2021 - Intro to Jupyter & BASH
 Introductory MiCM workshop on Jupyter notebooks.
 We will be using Binder for ease-of-use.
 Workshop held on April 23, 2021.

 Binder requires the material to be stored within a Github repository.
+The notebook we'll be using is called **MiCM_2021_notebook.ipynb**.
+Moreover, a copy of this notebook with the full code is available under the name **MiCM_2021_notebook_full.ipynb**.

 The outline of this workshop is: